Trade Recovery Data

 Each article is built to answer one buyer question before any claim-facing conversation.

-Five article paths for tariff margin analysis and recovery-readiness.
+Eight article paths for tariff margin analysis and recovery-readiness.

 Tariff margin analysis should start with COGS, not a refund promise.